koloyyee/user_management/README.md

 ### Backend

 The backend is developed with ExpressJS for fast development and CORS support.
 It connects to MongoDB Atlas with readWrite access to a specific collection for security reasons.
-Create and update operations validate password, email, first name, and last name before storing them in MongoDB.
+Create and update operations and validate the password, email, first name, and last name before storing them in MongoDB.
 Jest and supertest are used for testing.

 ### Database

 The application uses MongoDB Atlas for storing user details, including roles ("admin" or "regular user").
 Appropriate validation is provided when adding or editing user details.
-As suggested in the requirement MongoDB is allowed to use therefore a cloud support Atlas collection was created for this challenge for storing and retrieving user data.
+As suggested in the requirement MongoDB is allowed to be used therefore a cloud support Atlas collection was created for this challenge for storing and retrieving user data.

 ## Code Quality